Scoutible

 Scoutible released their app 3 days before our design deadline; my team and I switched back to the original direction to produce the design deliverables and strategies we had previously planned for.

-Delivered all design deliverables requested by client: user personas, user flow w/ low- to mid-fidelity wireframes, UXR repaort w/ qualitative & quantitative insights on Scoutible demographic.
+Delivered all design deliverables requested by client: user personas, user flow w/ low- to mid-fidelity wireframes, UXR repaort w/ qualitative & quantitative insights on Scoutible's target audiences.